canton7/PropertyChanged.SourceGenerator/README.md

 }
 ```

-and PropertyChanged.SourceGenerator will generate a property called `FOO`.
+PropertyChanged.SourceGenerator will generate a property called `FOO`.

 ### Property Accessibility